huggingface/fineweb-2/README.md

 ![FineWeb 2 Logo](assets/fineweb-2-logo.png)
 # FineWeb 2

 FineWeb 2 is the second iteration of the popular 🍷 FineWeb dataset, bringing high quality pretraining data to over 1000 🗣️ languages.
+For the actual data, please see the HuggingFace repository [https://huggingface.co/datasets/HuggingFaceFW/fineweb-2](https://huggingface.co/datasets/HuggingFaceFW/fineweb-2).

 ## Data Pipeline 🚀
 The processing pipeline had to be heavily adapted for a multilingual setting.
 As each language has its own peculiarities, we **individually tuned each filter**, defining different thresholds and stopwords for each language. 📊